Restore Fish Stocks

 What we will do:

-- Appoint a Marine Environmental Campaigns Manager, funded by a charitable grant, to campaign on behalf of anglers for protection of fish stocks and the marine environment.
+- Continue to fund our Marine Environmental Campaigns Manager, to campaign on behalf of anglers for protection of fish stocks and the marine environment.

 - Campaign alongside the Bass Anglers' Sportfishing Society (BASS) for the minimum landing size for bass to be reviewed and increased to 45 cm and for bigger mesh sizes in general.